skippyskiddy/Python-Projects/Electric Bill - Basic Arithmetics/README.md

 ## Summary

-For this assignment, I completed three basic programming components to test my understanding of basic data types, arithmetic operations, and writing simple programs in Python.
-The programming components included designing and implementing programs to calculate monthly electric bills, ATM withdrawals, and office area and cost.
+This project involves designing and implementing three Python programs to calculate monthly electric bills, ATM withdrawals, and office area and cost.
+These programs require an understanding of basic data types and arithmetic operations, as well as using functions and formatting output to meet given specifications.

-Through this assignment, I learned about the different types of values and expressions in Python, how to structure Python programs using functions, and how to format output to match the given specifications.
-I also gained experience in writing test cases and flowcharts to improve my program design and documentation.

-Overall, this assignment helped me to solidify my understanding of the basics of Python programming and problem-solving.
-It was one of my first programming experiences, and I have since continued to work on improving my program design and documentation.
+By completing this project, I've gained valuable experience in problem-solving, program design, and documentation.
+It also teaches how to write effective test cases and create flowcharts to improve program design.
+Overall, this project serves as a valuable introduction to Python programming and lays a foundation for future projects and programming challenges.